What is Prop II? Voters to decide on preschool and nicotine taxes

 DENVER (KDVR) — Monday marks the first day that county clerks can start sending ballots out to Colorado voters.
-This year’s statewide ballot will have two questions, including one involving nicotine and preschool.
+This year’s statewide ballot will have two questions, including Proposition II, which involves nicotine and preschool.

 If you have lived in Colorado for a while, you may remember Proposition EE.